 The landing pad and sign-up at the trail head is at the lower parking area on the canyon side of the main parking area.

-The landing pad and sign-up in the village (Supai) is a open, grassy, fenced off area, between the Camper/Tourist Check in Office, and the Cafe.
+The landing pad and sign-up in the village (Supai) is a open, grassy, fenced off area, next to the Cafe.

 Be aware.
 There are some issues you need to know.
 Many come away with a negative experience.
 Not with the flight itself, but the whole sign-up, wait, get delayed, priorities, etc.

 It is first come first served via a signup sheet the morning of the flight.
-Many report that is a fiasco in itself.
 This happens whether you leave from the Trail Head and flying down to the village.
 Or are departing from the village to return to your vehicle.
-Get in line early but good luck finding and getting on the list that will actually get used come flight time.
-Or finding anyone in authority or in charge if you do arrive early.
+Get in line early but flights don’t start until 10am.

 Expect a whole group to show up way after you, and somehow be on a list and actually fly out before you.